-Why Hotel Indigo was the perfect choice.
+Why Hotel Indigo Athens was a perfect choice.

 That’s exactly what Hotel Indigo does.
 It is one of the most influential, supportive places in the city for artists to display their work.
 With an art gallery.
 Tons of events are planned with them.

-3. Modern and Luxury – the little time my husband and I get away I always love to stay in upper end hotels.
+3. Modern and Luxury – the little time my husband and I get away, I always love to stay in upper-end hotels.
 We stayed on the Penthouse Floor, which is only the 4th floor, but the views of town were great.
-Plus, the room was spacious, bright and extremely comfortable.
+Plus, the room was spacious, bright, and extremely comfortable.

 4. Close to town – pretty much everything is close to town in Athens.
 The whole town itself is maybe several blocks in each direction.
-However, what I liked about it was that it was walking distance to everything, but yet away from the bar and night life scene so you don’t hear any of the noise.
+However, what I liked about it was that it was walking distance to everything, but yet away from the bar and nightlife scene, so you don’t hear any of the noise.

-Green Features of Hotel Indigo
+Green Features of Indigo Hotel in Athens

 - Hotel Indigo-Athens is the first LEED® Gold Certified hotel among IHG’s (InterContinental Hotel Groups’) over 4,500 hotels worldwide.